SailTheSeas/SDPP/README.md

 * PHP from php.net to run php, as well as any text editor
 * To install Apache2, and MySQL
 * To install LAMPP

+# if on debian system
+Step 1, download Xampp from the apache friends website give the installer file read write priveledges.
+Use the command : sudo chmod 755 (installer-file-name.run)

+Then you can install the xampp server with sudo ./(installer-file-name.run)

+This opens the XAMPP setup wizard when complete.
+Utilise the directory opt/lampp as the place XAMPP will be installed to.
+XAMPP is then finally installed onto the computer.

+When finsihed and you launch XAMPP for the first time, click on manage servers.
+Then start the Apache Web Server, and start the MySQL Database server.

+If the servers are not able to start, it might mean that there is a pre-exisisting server installed on your pc.
+You will therefore only need to configure the port numbers to an unused port.
+While the servers are running, you can now access them on the web browser by typing localhost.
+If the port is not the default, you will access localhost with the port you provided like localhost:81.

+To access the MySQL database server, navigate to the PHPmyAdmin page.

+The phpMyAdmin page is where you have control over the databases.

+# executing php files on the server

+# turning on the server upon return
+The server needs to be turned on everytime int